kevinding0218/InterviewDocuments/Q and A/Algo/Array & Linked List.md

 				- otherwise, use `map.get(interval.end)` to find its right interval's index
 		- using SweepLine + PriorityQueue
 			- define heap as `Queue<Point> minheap = new PriorityQueue<>(Point.PointComparator);`
-			- Enqueue if it's start point
+			- Enqueue when it's start point, check when it's end point
-			- If `minHeap.size() == 0`, meaning there is no right interval, return -1, otherwise return
+			- If `minHeap.size() == 0`, meaning there is no right interval, `return -1`, otherwise meaning current heap top element would be the right interval, `return minheap.peek().index`
 	#### SweepLine
 	1. Define `Point` template,
 		- time as each interval's start or end,